beltromatti/deep-reinforcement-learning/README.md

 - **Core Components**:
   - **Q-Network (`Model`)**: A neural network that maps states to action values (Q-values).
 By default, it consists of an input layer, two hidden layers (256 and 128 neurons with ReLU activations), and an output layer matching the action space size.
   - **Target Network**: A separate copy of the Q-network, updated periodically to stabilize training by providing consistent Q-value targets.
   - **Replay Memory (`ReplayMemory`)**: A fixed-size buffer (default: 20,000 transitions) that stores experiences (state, action, reward, next_state, done).
-Random sampling from this buffer reduces temporal correlations, improving learning stability.
+Random sampling from this buffer reduces temporal correlations, improving learning stability (Added support for Prioritized Experience Replay (PER) that gives more importance to more informative transitions that leads to a faster convergence).

 - **Training Process**:
   - **Epsilon-Greedy Policy**: The agent selects actions using an epsilon-greedy strategy, balancing exploration (random actions) and exploitation (greedy actions based on Q-values).
 Epsilon decays over time (default: from 1.0 to 0.02) to favor exploitation as training progresses.